 - Focus more on the vendor and buyer as they relate to the service.

 A big benefit with SLAs is that they detail the service levels and performance expectations for the application.
 It's a good reminder to the customer that this is a service, not a piece of software.

 Terms of service agreements can include some of these clauses, but they won't go into the same level of detail as an SLA.
 Some businesses opt to use both an SLA and a ToS, provided no clauses contradict each other.

 If you need help with a SaaS end user license agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.